OctopusDeploy/blog/blog/2020-07/aws-cloudformation-ec2-examples/index.md

 In the good old days, "classic" AWS created EC2 virtual machines in a single, shared network space.
 This made it very easy to create a virtual machine, as there was almost no network configuration required.

-These days best practice demands even a single VM also requires a VPC, internet gateways, security groups, subnets and route tables.
+These days best practice demands even a single VM also requires a VPC, Internet gateways, security groups, subnets, and route tables.

-In this blog post we'll look at two CloudFormation templates to create Windows and Linux EC2 instances in their own VPC.
+In this blog post, we'll look at two CloudFormation templates to create Windows and Linux EC2 instances in their own VPC.

 ## The Windows CloudFormation template